cylc/cylc-doc/src/user-guide/suite-storage-etc.rst

 Suite Storage, Discovery, Revision Control, and Deployment
 ==========================================================

-Cylc suites should be portable and may be version controlled, however, beyond this Cylc does not have a built-in solution for suite storage and discovery, revision control, and deployment, on a network.
+Cylc does not have a built-in solution for suite storage and discovery, revision control, and deployment, on a network.

 Version control is not Cylc's core purpose, and projects may have their own